chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 * select the **All** view and then load in the fMRI `dtseries.nii` CIFTI file `rfMRI_REST1_LR_Atlas_hp2000_clean.dtseries.nii` from the location `DATA/HCP/100307/MNINonLinear/Results/rfMRI_REST1_LR/`.

-* Change the file overlay from `dynconn - rfMRI_REST1_LR_Atlas_hp2000_clean.dynconn` to the dtseries `rfMRI_REST1_LR_Atlas_hp2000_clean.dtseries.nii` and switch on the overlay to see the first time points of the resting state fMRI series.
+* Change the file overlay from `dynconn - rfMRI_REST1_LR_Atlas_hp2000_clean.dynconn` to the dtseries `rfMRI_REST1_LR_Atlas_hp2000_clean.dtseries.nii` and switch on the overlay to see the first volume of the resting state fMRI series which has an index of 1 and a Map value of 0 seconds.

-* Rotate the brain.
-Notice that their are values in both the cortex and in free floating voxels which represent the subcortex.
+* Rotate the brain to get a better view of the fMRI data.
+Notice that there are values in both the cortex (surface-based data represented by vertices) and in the subcortex (volume-based data represented by voxels).

 ![cifti fmri](../img/task4_ciftifmri.png)

-* To navigate the volume data more conveniently you can click on the **Volume** view to access the traditional volume viewing interface.
+* To navigate the volume-based data more conveniently you can click on the **Volume** view to access the traditional volume viewing interface.
 In **Slice Plane** pane (not the View Pane!) you can select **All** to view Axial, Parasagittal and Coronal planes at the same time.

 * Again you will need to switch on the overlay and choose `rfMRI_REST1_LR_Atlas_hp2000_clean.dtseries.nii` over the `dynconn...` overlay.
 You can move through volume slices by holding the left mouse button and dragging the mouse.
 You can zoom in by using the mouse scroll wheel.